hulkdx/DocsK8S/aws/terraform/README.md

   tags                    = {
     # Is required by kubernetes to discover subnets where private load balancer will be created
     "kubernetes.io/role/internal-elb" = "1"
-    # must tag it with cluster name (ie. demo below)
-    # owned if its only used by kubernetes or shared if its shared with other services or other eks cluster
-    "kubernetes.io/cluster/demo"      = "owned"
   }
 }
 ```